-Excess Federal Interest Deduction Modification (3-digit code 142)

-IRC Section 163(j) limits the federal interest deduction for most business interest to a portion of adjusted taxable income plus business interest income.
+Excess Federal Interest Deduction Modification (3-digit code 142) IRC Section 163(j) limits the federal interest deduction for most business interest to a portion of adjusted taxable income plus business interest income.
 However, Indiana decoupled from this provision.
 Subtract an amount equal to the amount disallowed as a federal deduction for excess business interest in the year in which the interest was first paid or accrued.
 Add back any amount of interest previously deducted for Indiana and allowable for federal purposes in the current taxable year.
 For shareholders, the shareholder will be required to compute any add-back at the shareholder level.
 For purposes of reporting this modification and determining composite tax, compute any add-back as if the S corporation is the only source of the shareholder's interest income/deduction.

-Meal Deduction Add-Back (3-digit code: 149) If you:
+Specified Research and Experimental Expenses Add-back (3-digit code: 154)